Parrotfish

-Parrotfish (named for their mouths, which resemble a parrot's beak) are a clade of fish placed in the subfamily Scarinae of the wrasse family (Labridae).
-Formerly treated as their own family (Scaridae), genetic studies have found them to be deeply nested within the wrasses, and they are now treated as a subfamily (Scarinae).
-With roughly 95 species, this group's largest species richness is in the Indo-Pacific.
-They are found in coral reefs, rocky coasts, and seagrass beds, and can play a significant role in bioerosion.
+Parrotfish (named because their mouths resemble a parrot's beak) are a clade of fish placed in the subfamily Scarinae of the wrasse family (Labridae).
+Historically considered as the family Scaridae, genetic studies found them to be deeply nested within the wrasses, and they are now treated as a subfamily.
+With roughly 95 species, the group's largest species richness is in the Indo-Pacific.
+They are herbivores or corallivores inhabiting coral reefs, rocky coasts, and seagrass beds, and can play a significant role in bioerosion as some species eat away at the corals.
+This activity often contributes to enriching the sand content on the surrounding ocean floor.

 Taxonomy

 Traditionally, the parrotfishes have been considered to be a family level taxon, Scaridae.
-Although phylogenetic and evolutionary analyses of parrotfishes are ongoing, they are now accepted to be a clade in the wrasses closely related to the tribe Cheilini, and are now commonly referred to as scarine labrids (tribe Scarini, family Labridae).
+Although phylogenetic and evolutionary analyses of parrotfish are ongoing, they are now widely accepted to form a clade (a fundamental grouping in evolutionary biology consisting of a single common ancestor and all of its descendants) of wrasses closely related to the tribe Cheilini, and are now commonly referred to as "scarine labrids" (of the subfamily Scarinae/tribe Scarini, family Labridae).

 Some authorities have preferred to maintain the parrotfishes as a family-level taxon, resulting in Labridae not being monophyletic (unless split into several families).

+Some sources retain the Scaridae as a family, placing it alongside the wrasses of the family Labridae and the weed whitings Odacidae in the order Labriformes, part of the Percomorpha.
+They also do not support the division of the Scaridae into two subfamilies.
+However, such a placement is paraphyletic as they are consistently recovered close to the wrasse of the subfamily Cheilininae, so they are retained with the wrasses by Eschmeyer's Catalog of Fishes.

-The following taxonomic placement is based on Eschmeyer's Catalog of Fishes, with tribes based on Viviani et al. (2022):
+The following taxonomic treatment is based on that of Eschmeyer's Catalog of Fishes, with tribes based on Viviani et al. (2022):